department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager-for-pr.md

 # VA COVID-19 screening tool
-**A digital tool to help protect Veterans, caregivers,and employees at VA health facilities**
+**A digital tool to help protect Veterans, caregivers, and employees at VA health facilities**

 ## THE PROBLEM